MuhammadBai/Assignment/README.md

 When you create a server, cloud-init runs a special script (a configuration file) that can do things like:

-- Automatically create users
+- **Automatically create users**: Set up user accounts with specific permissions and settings.
-- Install software packages
+- **Install software packages**: Install necessary software automatically upon instance creation.
-- Set up SSH keys for secure access
+- **Set up SSH keys for secure access**: Ensure that the correct SSH keys are in place for secure login.
-- perform other tasks you would typically do manually
+- **Perform other tasks you would typically do manually**: Automate various setup tasks to save time and reduce errors.

 ### Why Configure Tasks with Cloud-init?